Stages board

 5. Click Add stage.

-A flag will display next to the step to mark where the stage starts.
+A flag will be displayed next to the step to mark where the stage starts.
 The process will remain in this stage even after this step is complete.
 It will move to the next stage when the next step with an added stage is reached.

 Update stages